 Jun 8, 2015: Arrival at Sun–Earth L1 Lagrange point

-The Deep Space Climate Observatory, or DSCOVR, gives NOAA real-time solar wind observations so that forecasters can provide early warnings about geomagnetic storms.
-It acts like a sensor buoy at sea that warns of an oncoming tsunami -- DSCOVR can warn forecasters 15 to 60 minutes before solar storms reach Earth.
+The Deep Space Climate Observatory, or DSCOVR, gives real-time solar wind observations so that forecasters can provide early warnings about geomagnetic storms.
+It acts like a sensor buoy at sea that warns of an oncoming tsunami—DSCOVR can warn forecasters 15 to 60 minutes before solar storms reach Earth.

-DSCOVR is a joint mission between NASA, NOAA, and the USAF designed as a successor to NASA’s Advanced Composition Explorer (ACE).
+DSCOVR is a joint mission between NASA, NOAA, and the USAF and was designed as a successor to NASA’s Advanced Composition Explorer (ACE).

 The project originally was called Triana, a mission conceived in 1998 by then-Vice President Al Gore.
 It was meant to be a NASA Earth science mission to provide an almost continuous view of Earth from space and to use a radiometer to take direct measurements of sunlight reflected and emitted from Earth.

 The spacecraft originally was slated for launch on STS-107, the tragic mission of Space Shuttle Columbia in 2003, but Triana was canceled in 2001 and the satellite was put into storage.